In Georgia town, mixed reaction to alleged militia plot

 Shielding his eyes from the sky, resident Mack Evans groused to a reporter, "You want to ruin this beautiful day asking about those guys?"

-Other visitors derided the men as "weirdos," "kooks," "pot-bellied weekend warriors" and "all-American Osamas."
+Other visitors derided the men as "weirdoes," "kooks," "pot-bellied weekend warriors" and "all-American Osamas."
 Some dismissed the men's railings against the government as nothing more than bravado.

 Those who spoke up for the militias as a bulwark against the power and conspiracy in Washington were careful to draw a distinction between free speech and violence.